 Causes of ED: Medication

 ED may be a side effect of medication, including certain blood pressure drugs, antidepressants, and tranquilizers.
 Men should talk with their doctor if they suspect a prescription or over-the-counter drug may be causing erectile problems.
+Never stop any medicine without first consulting your doctor.

 Causes of ED: Psychological